All Episodes

 And then Kim Jong-un stops doing nuclear tests over Japan and Guam and stops threatening to blow up Los Angeles and San Francisco.

-So we tame that guy, right?
+So we tame that guy.

-Then he gets the Abraham Accords as far as the Middle East is concerned.
+Then he gets the Abraham Accords, as far as the Middle East is concerned.

-Donald Trump's foreign policy chops for a guy who was supposedly only a businessman who didn't have any foreign policy chops, does not get enough credit.
+Donald Trump's foreign policy chops for a guy who was supposedly only a businessman who didn't have any foreign policy chops does not get enough credit.

 Then obviously, in terms of prosperity, we had that here in the United States.